 Confirm what the surgery is called and what it’s for.

-List out all medications, supplements, and herbs you take.
+List out all medicines, supplements, and herbs you take.
 Ask if you should stop taking any of them before your procedure.
-Be sure to include anything you have been prescribed, as well as medications, herbs, and supplements you buy over the counter.
+Be sure to include anything you have been prescribed, as well as medicines, herbs, and supplements you buy over the counter.

 Ask whether you need special supplies or equipment to help with your recovery.
 This includes things like crutches or a walker.

 Follow any directions you are given for not eating or drinking before surgery.